martingkc/ANNOY/README.md

 # ANNOY-C Vector Index

-A minimal C implementation of [ANNOY (Approximate Nearest Neighbors Oh Yeah)](https://github.com/spotify/annoy), the high-dimensional index behind Spotify’s music recommendations.
+A minimal C implementation of [ANNOY (Approximate Nearest Neighbors Oh Yeah)](https://github.com/spotify/annoy), the high-dimensional index behind Spotify’s music recommendations and other Vector DBs and Indexes.
 This version builds a binary, on-disk tree of 512-dimensional vectors, supports fast cosine-similarity search, and can save/load the index to/from a file.

 ---